 Using plum jam is a great way to add flavor, like in these Sriracha Plum Glazed Drumsticks.
 Plum jam with fresh ginger, garlic and Sriracha and (a few other simple ingredients) add delicious flavor and some heat.
 All in all these are pretty easy to whip up!
 Serve with rice and roasted vegetables.

-I’m in a cooking-slash-food slump.
+I’ve been in a cooking-slash-food slump.

 I have been severely slacking in the creativity department.
 I am in the mood to make nothing.
 Creativity levels are at a severe low and I’ll I crave are peanut butter and jelly sandwiches.
 This happens from time to time and I usually just go with the flow, but I really am in deep this time.